mwosinski/HOL-ServiceBusServiceRemoting/README.md

 ### Contributing to the Repository ###

 If you find any issues or opportunties for improving this hands-on lab, fix them!
 Feel free to contribute to this project by [forking](http://help.github.com/fork-a-repo/) this repository and make changes to the content.
 Once you've made your changes, share them back with the community by sending a pull request.
-Please see [How to send pull requests](http://help.github.com/send-pull-requests/) for more information about contributing to github projects.
+Please see GitHub section [How to send pull requests](http://help.github.com/send-pull-requests/) and the [Windows Azure Contribution Guidelines](http://windowsazure.github.com/guidelines.html) for more information about contributing to projects.

 ### Reporting Issues ###

-If you find any issues with this hands-on lab that you can't fix, feel free to report them in the [issues](https://github.com/microsoft-dpe/HOL-BuildingASocialGameWithWindowsAzure/issues) section of this repository.
+If you find any issues with this hands-on lab that you can't fix, feel free to report them in the [issues](https://github.com/WindowsAzure-TrainingKit/HOL-ServiceBusServiceRemoting/issues) section of this repository.